Katie Piper: As a columnist

 Piper wrote a regular column in Reveal magazine between April 2011 and July 2012.
 In October 2012 she began contributing a weekly column for Now magazine, which ran until January 2014.
 She has also written occasional one-off 'guest columns' for newspapers including the Sunday Mirror and its stablemate, the Sunday People.

 Honours, awards and nominations

-Katie: My Beautiful Face was nominated for Best Single Documentary at the BAFTA Television Awards in June 2010, but did not win; the trophy was awarded to BBC One's Wounded.
+Katie: My Beautiful Face was nominated for Best Single Documentary at the BAFTA Television Awards in June 2010.

 Piper won the "Women to Watch: Inspiration" award at Red magazine's "Red's Hot Women Awards" in 2010.

 In February 2011, Katie: My Beautiful Face won the "Best Documentary Programme" award at the Broadcast Awards; Piper attended to collect the prize alongside the film-makers.

 Piper was awarded the "You Can" Award at the Sainsbury's Women of the Year Awards 2011.

 In 2012, Piper received a 'Pride of Britain' award.

 In 2014, Piper became an Honorary Doctor of Health Sciences at Anglia Ruskin University.

 Piper was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to charity and victims of burns and other disfigurement injuries.